abdalla-abdelsalam/Pinging-the-servers/README.md

 ## Description

-a simple python script for automating the proccess of pinging a cluster of servers.
+script for automating the proccess of pinging a cluster of servers.
 <br>
 the script will take ips-list file that contains the ips and it will send the results to slack ( a messgeing platform ) <br>
 for more info about slack api visit [slack api](https://api.slack.com/).